onsip/SIP.js/docs/session-description-handler.md

 ## How do I detect if a track was added or removed?

-The session description handler and media tracks are availble once the `Session` state transitions to `SessionState.Established`, however there are cases where tracks may be added or removed if the media changes - for example, on upgrade from audio only to a video session.
+The session description handler is availble once the `Session` state transitions to `SessionState.Established`, however there are cases where tracks are added or removed if the media changes - for example, on upgrade from audio only to a video session.
 Not also that when the `SessionDescriptionHandler` is constructed the media stream initially has no tracks, so the presence of tracks should not be assumed.

 See [`SessionDescriptionHandler.remoteMediaStream` docs](./session-description-handler/sip.js.sessiondescriptionhandler.remotemediastream.md) for more info.